 In an ideal world, proficiency with a task should lead to greater levels of influence in group deliberation about that task.
 The analysis reported in Table 5 explores how this dynamic plays out among men and women in 1F and 3F groups.
 Because participants had completed the Lost on the Moon and Lost at Sea tasks on their own before deliberation, we can measure the absolute value of the difference between an individual's pre-deliberation ranking and experts' rankings of items.
-This variable captures deviations from the experts' answers, meaning that lower scores are indicative of better task performance in these models.
+This variable captures deviations from the experts' answers, meaning that higher scores represent more errors and lower scores are indicative of better task performance in these models.
 We estimate the following equation using OLS:

-$$Y_i = \alpha + TaskPerformance_i\beta + Female_i\gamma + Female_iTaskPerformance_i\delta + X_i\theta + \epsilon_i \quad (3)$$ the group level.
+$$Y_i = \alpha + TaskErrors_i\beta + Female_i\gamma + Female_i TaskErrors_i\delta + X_i\theta + \epsilon_i$$ (3)

 The dependent variable is the individual's average number of influence votes across the two labs.
-The interaction between Task Performance and Female captures whether task performance matters differently for men and women.
-Table 5 reports our results separately for each condition with and without our standard controls and clustering standard errors at
+The interaction between Task Errors and Female captures whether task performance matters differently for men and women.
+Table 5 reports our results separately for each condition with and without our standard controls and clustering standard errors at the group level.